kprpg/ContainerMonitoring/README.md

 ## Setup

-1. Clone/Fork the repository to your Azure DevOps project
+1. Clone/Fork the repository [ContainerMonitoring](https://contosohotelsdev.visualstudio.com/ContosoHotels/_git/ContainerMonitoring) to your Azure DevOps project.
-- Forking
+- How to fork a repository

     ![steps to fork container monitoring repository in your Azure DevOps project](./deploymentStepGIFs/stepsToForkRepo.gif =1000x)

-- Clone
+- How to clone a repository

     ![steps to clone container monitoring repository](./deploymentStepGIFs/stepsTocloneRepo.gif =1000x)